-The idea for Crafted Society was founded by Lise Bonnet & Martin Johnston in 2016.
-The husband and wife fashion duo wanted to pursue a lifelong dream of fusing their passion for design and exquisitely crafted lifestyle products with their personal commitment to inspire their two children while giving something back to society.
+Crafted Society was founded by Lise Bonnet & Martin Johnston in 2016.
+The husband and wife fashion duo wanted to pursue a lifelong dream of fusing their passion for design and exquisitely hand crafted lifestyle products with their personal commitment to operate transparently.

-The day the duo decided to walk the entrepreneurial path, they knew exactly what they wanted to create and where.
-Limited edition, handcrafted sneakers, bags and accessories all made in the country that had stole their heart; Italy.
+The day the duo decided to walk the entrepreneurial path, they knew exactly what they wanted to create and where; Limited edition, handcrafted sneakers, bags and accessories all made in the country that had stolen their heart; Italy.

-As 2016 came around and armed with just passports and a large dose of passion to move the project forward, the pair left for Italy in search of the mythical artisans.
-With a little help from their friends it wasn’t long before they found themselves in Tuscany being introduced to Lanificio Arca, a family-run, luxury textile weaver on the outskirts of Florence, who have been weaving cashmere and cashmere blends on antique shuttle looms for the past 70 years.
-From Tuscany they headed to Le Marche and met with the shoemakers at IFG and hat makers from Sorbatti before discovering the denim tailors of Laboratorio Imjit35020 nestled away in a sleepy village in Veneto.
+With a little help from their "insider" friends they were introduced to Lanificio Arca, a family-run, luxury textile weaver on the outskirts of Florence, who have been weaving cashmere and cashmere blends on antique shuttle looms for the past 70 years.
+From Tuscany, they headed to Le Marche and met with the shoemakers at IFG , Toressi and Mirage , hat makers Sorbatti before discovering the leather goods artisans of ALES PELLETTERIE nestled away in the sleepy village of Tolentino.

-Traditional Luxury is opaque at the best of times and the practice of secrecy was previously successful in creating allure, desire and mystique which would ultimately justify the overly exaggerated price points.
-But in today's world, the new generation are simply not buying it, and are beginning to push back in greater numbers, and demanding to know who made their goods, with what materials their goods were made and if the company selling the goods is operating ethically, sustainably and socially responsibly.
+Traditional Luxury is opaque at the best of times and the practice of secrecy has been successful in creating allure, desire and mystique which would ultimately justify and hide the overly exaggerated price points.
+But in today's world, the new generation is simply not buying it, they are pushing back in greater numbers, and demanding to know who made their goods, with what materials their goods were made and if the company selling the goods is operating ethically, sustainably and socially responsibly.

 Lise & Martin